Unit of study_

 CSCD3082: Phonology, Language and Literacy

 Students will acquire in-depth knowledge in the study of language and literacy as they relate to children and adolescents with communication needs.
-This unit will cover the interactions between phonology, language and literacy in both acquisition and impairment.
-Students will study older school age children/adolescent language and collaborative partnerships relating to individual and service level responses to language and literacy development in the primary and high school settings.
+This unit will cover the interactions between phonology, language and literacy in both acquisition and delay/disorder.
+Students will learn of the importance of collaborative partnerships relating to individual and service level responses to supporting language and literacy development in the primary and high school settings.

 Academic unit Communication Sciences